mayankkh1/kubernetesdocument/README.md

       - port: 27017
         targetPort: 27017
   ```
-  Create the App service file as like below with the name appservice.yaml:
+  Create the App service file with type NodePort as like below with the name appservice.yaml:

   ```
   apiVersion: v1